 Whole30 Sloppy Joe Stuffed Sweet Potatoes

-These stuffed sloppy joe sweet potatoes are a healthy version of your favorite childhood comfort food!
+These sweet potato sloppy joes are a healthy version of your favorite childhood comfort food!
 Traditional sloppy joes with the classic buns have added sugars, high fructose corn syrup, BBQ sauce filled with sugar, gluten, and more junk ingredients.

 Not only are they easy to make, but they are perfect to make for meal prep, and are freezer friendly.
 If you’re short on time feel free to microwave the sweet potatoes instead of baking them in the oven.